What is BrainHearing™?

 Having access to the full soundscape ensures that your brain can hear better with less effort.

 When you hear better, your brain stays active.
-This consistent brain activation is important for your health because it places your brain at a decreased risk for cognitive decline.
+This consistent brain activation is important for your health because it allows for improvement in communication and social engagement.1

 Would you like to try a pair of hearing aids with BrainHearing™ technology?